owntheweb-archive/platform-quick-starter/README.md

 A few URLs will be listed.
 Type 0 and hit return to start.
 It will launch the environment's website in the default browser.
 This can also be found in the online admin interface if preferred.

+## Make a Snapshot (backup)

+Before merging the feature branch into the parent branch, it may be a good idea to make a backup of the parent environment which includes files and database.
+Snapshots are stored on Platform for 7 days and are helpful in case something goes wrong.

+Checkout the parent branch associated with the environment that needs a snapshot, e.g.:

+`git checkout master`

+Make a snapshot:

+`platform snapshot:create`

+Return to the Git feature branch that will be merged:

+`git checkout twitter-bootstrap-install`

 ## Merge Feature Branch to Master (Live) or Parent Branch

 Once the feature is complete, approved and ready to merge with the parent branch, initiate a platform merge.
 This will also redeploy the parent environment (without downtime):

+`platform e:merge`

 Type in 'Y' and hit return to confirm the merge.

-Note about databases: As with most hosting solutions and development workflows, code updates will not affect the parent environment database.
-Any database configurations and content (usually set when logged into Drupal) will need to be re-applied to the parent environment website.
+Note about databases: As with most hosting solutions and development workflows, Git-related code updates will not affect the parent environment database (or any database).
+Database configurations and content (usually set when logged into Drupal) will need to be reapplied to the parent environment website.

 ## Delete Feature platform Environment